Putting together a packing list for Italy can be a daunting task–especially for a first visit!

 Nalgene — You’re definitely going to want to carry water with you as you explore Italy (especially during the hot summer).
 Cut down on plastic waste and bring a reusable water bottle instead!

-RuMe Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
+Tote Bag — Incredibly light and easy to pack, a tote bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
 They’re incredibly handy and we recommend adding one to your packing list for Italy.

 Swiss Army Knife — Want to open wine bottles in your hotel room, slice cheese from the market, or cut up that focaccia from the bakery?
 You’ll be so glad you brought along a Swiss Army Knife!